tasket/Contents/docs/configuration/vpn.md

    Choose a Debian or Fedora template to run the VPN VM (these instructions have been tested with Fedora 33 and Debian 10 templates) and install the `qubes-repo-contrib` package.
 Next, install `qubes-tunnel` and the VPN client (either `openvpn` or `wireguard`).

-   Note:  If your TemplateVM is one of the "minimal" types, you may need to install additional networking packages as well .....PUT LINK HERE.....
+   Note:  If your TemplateVM is one of the "minimal" types, you may need to [install additional networking packages](https://www.qubes-os.org/doc/templates/minimal/) as well.

    Shut down the template VM when finished with the package installation.